-This closes the connection. lsquic_stream_if.on_conn_closed and lsquic_stream_if.on_close callbacks will be called.
+This closes the connection. lsquic_stream_if.on_conn_closed and lsquic_stream_if.on_closed and

 3.3.15 Creating Streams

 Similar to connections, streams are created by the library in server mode; they correspond to requests.
 In client mode, a new stream is created by